berayboztepe/UWR_DataScience/README.md

 # UWR_DataScience

-There are some assignments (some has codes or solutions) for courses that I've taken during my master at the University of Wroclaw.
+There are some assignments (some have codes, presentations, or solutions) for courses that I've taken during my master at the University of Wroclaw.